-While walking through the streets of the city, you will be able to admire the magnificent "belle époque" facades.
+While walking through the streets of the city, you will be able to admire magnificent "belle époque" facades.

-Nature lovers, escape to the heights of Beausoleil to discover the Mont des Mules trail or the Devens sports complex.
+Escape to the heights of Beausoleil to discover the Mont des Mules trail or the Devens sports complex.

 Its location and origins